ShaneCurcuru/shaneslides/fossbackstage/WhoFundsFOSSFoundations-FOSSBackstage2024.md

 The thing I find most surprising at looking at the LF's sponsorship list is that number on the third silver level - well over one thousand companies sponsor the LF at the silver level.
 This is partly because many of the LF's sub foundations each require an LF silver membership.
 Also note that the total book value is an approximation: it's clear that there are sponsorship discounts when companies sponsor multiple LF subfoundations.
 It's also clear that many software companies sponsor multiple LF subfoundations.

 ---
 template: fullheader
-# Sponsorship Program Questions

-???
-So - what do people think about those numbers?
-Remember, this data and more is checked into FOSS Foundations.

-I plan to add more LF subfoundations, as well as showing some listings of which companies sponsor which kinds of foundations.
-It would also be interesting to track this data over time with the wayback machine.

----
-template: logorb
 name: finance
 # Foundation Finances